rithala/m365-plantuml/README.md

 !includeurl https://raw.githubusercontent.com/rithala/m365-plantuml/master/dist/Common.puml
 ```

-The next step is to include specific `.puml` files from Azure-PlantUML.
+The next step is to include specific `.puml` files.
 For each Azure service a specific `.puml` file exists, which contains sprite and macros definitions.
 It is also possible to include Azure services category `.puml` files, which contain all Azure services from this category.